hbakkum/hbakkum.github.io/_posts/2017-09-02-maven-versioning-in-a-continuous-delivery-pipeline.md

 - **${changelist}**

-However, one property I feel is missing from this list is **${build.number}** as I fail to see the difference between allowing an incrementing sequence supplied by subversion versus an incrementing sequence supplied via Jenkin.
+However, one property I feel is missing from this list is **${build.number}** as I fail to see the difference between allowing an incrementing sequence supplied by subversion versus an incrementing sequence supplied via Jenkins.
 And although I am using git, I certainly don't want to see a sha1 in my version string!
 So I choose to simply ignore this warning (and anyway, if I really wanted to, I _could_ have just shoe-horned the build number into the revision property to prevent the warnings).